Champion Trees of Bodnant Garden

 Bodnant Garden is famed for its plants, which come from all over the world and includes a historic tree collection.

 A recent survey by The Tree Register found that the garden is home to around 40 UK Champion Trees – the best examples of their kind – and 130 Welsh Champion Trees.

 The story of Bodnant Garden’s trees goes back to the Georgian era when the first beech were introduced - at that time not a common tree in Wales.
 They were planted along with oak, sycamore and chestnut as part of the first landscaping around Bodnant Hall in the late 1700s.

-A home for exotics
+A home to exotics

-Another wave of tree planting continued in the early 1900s under Pochin’s daughter Laura McLaren and grandson Henry McLaren, who added Asian broad-leaved trees throughout the garden including magnolias, acers and flowering cherries from China and Japan.
+Another wave of tree planting continued in the early 1900s under Pochin’s daughter Laura McLaren and grandson Henry McLaren, who added Asian broad-leaved trees throughout the garden including many magnolias, acers and flowering cherries from China and Japan.
 You'll find a number of Champions in the Glades including a Sorbus meliosmifolia and Acer mandshuricum (Manchurian Maple) both rare in Britain, grown from seed collected by plant hunter Ernest Wilson in the Edwardian period.

 Our collection includes many conifers and evergreens, spring flowering trees and others with blazing autumn leaf-colour, providing a year-round spectacle.
 To find out more download our Champion Tree Map here: Bodnant Garden's Champion Trees (PDF / 2.5MB) download